AndreaDiotallevi/CV/README.md

 ## Overview

-I am a **full-stack software engineer**, with a background in building engineering and architecture, having worked for the last four and a half years as an **architect** at [Proctor & Matthews](https://www.proctorandmatthews.com/), where I was in charge of the detailed design and development of a 70-unit residential complex at construction stage.
+I am a **full-stack software engineer**, with a background in building engineering and architecture, having worked for the last four and a half years as an **architect** at [Proctor & Matthews](https://www.proctorandmatthews.com/), where I was responsible for construction detailed design and development of a multi-residential project.
 Working with cloud and design technologies within the architectural industry is where I came to learn I had much stronger affinity towards the software side of my work, where I was looking into ways to automate time-consuming tasks with code.

 Ever since gaining exposure to programming, through practising with different [data structures and algorithms](https://www.codewars.com/users/AndreaDiotallevi) with Python, I became hooked into coding.
 I spoke to developers about the industry and started **self-learning** for about a year and a half before taking the leap and investing into my future with [Makers Academy](https://makers.tech/).
 During this course, I rapidly increased my skills as a developer using principles such as TDD, DRY, OOP, and XP values and got **hands-on experience** in building full-stack web applications, in a range of different technologies, including [Ruby](https://github.com/AndreaDiotallevi/expense-tracker) and [JavaScript](https://github.com/AndreaDiotallevi/moovli).